paveldej/Security-System/README.md

 Our System provides an authentication mechanism, which lets users connect to their security system securely from anywhere, after inputting their credentials, that is provided to them out of the box.

 For convenience, the Seeed Wio Terminal has its own User Interface, that allows users to interact with the system and perform all necessary actions, such as connecting to a Wifi network and allows them to arm or disarm the system without having to use the Web Application.

-// TODO: you can also see information about the system there
+It also displays relevant information about the system, such as the battery percentage, arming state and whether the device is connected to a Wifi network (online/offline).

 ## Demo
 [![Watch our demo](https://img.youtube.com/vi/8d7tswTK1HU/0.jpg)](https://www.youtube.com/watch?v=8d7tswTK1HU)